zammad/zammad-user-documentation/basics/find-ticket/browse.rst

    Click **Overviews** in the main menu to browse tickets.

-.. hint:: 📥 Think of overviews as **inboxes**, each with a different filter for the tickets it displays.
+Think of overviews as **inboxes**, each with a different filter for the tickets it displays.

 There are **six built-in overviews**
 (Zammad admin may :admin-docs:`create more </manage/overviews.html>` with